Pushkal-Gupta/Graph-based_Location-Privacy-IoT/README.md

 # Spatio-temporal Privacy Graph-Based Approaches for Location Privacy in IoT Smart Cities

-# Privacy Graph-Based Approaches for Location Privacy in IoT Smart Cities

 ## Overview

 Smart cities rely on large-scale IoT deployments such as smartphones, connected vehicles, cameras, and environmental sensors.
 These devices continuously generate fine-grained spatial and temporal data that can unintentionally reveal sensitive user information such as home locations, workplaces, and detailed mobility patterns.